 Wizards of Waverly Place: The mummy wasn't nearly as badass in "Wizards vs. Werewolves" as he was in the "Chronicles of Moises" arc, and his defeat was ridiculously easy.

 Ben Linus from Lost, through a mix of Sorting Algorithm of Evil and Character Development.
-In seasons 2 and 3, he comes across as the ultimate in Magnificent Bastardry (and he's still got most of those skills), but season 4 saw the introduction of his arch-nemesis, Charles Widmore, a guy that Ben is actually afraid of, and the conclusion of season 5 reveals that Ben has been the Man in Black's unwitting pawn all along.
+In seasons 2 and 3, he comes across as the ultimate in Magnificent Bastardry (and he's still got most of those skills), but season 4 saw the introduction of his arch-nemesis, Charles Widmore, and the conclusion of season 5 reveals that Ben has been the Man in Black's unwitting pawn all along.
 Adding to that, circumstances saw Ben becoming the Losties' Token Evil Teammate from season 4 onwards.
 But in this case, Villain Decay doesn't preclude being awesome, thanks to Ben's always-entertaining approach to solving problems and Michael Emerson's award-winning performance, and despite working with the Losties for three seasons he doesn't actually make a Heel–Face Turn until season 6's "Dr. Linus".

 Brad Bellick of Prison Break.
 Corrupt Cop and Smug Snake in season 1, he serves as the main antagonist there and was quite cunning.
 He becomes much less of a threat in season 2.
 When season 3 sets in, he's completely pathetic, being the lowest of the low in Sona prison and being treated like shit by everyone.
 In season 4, he joins the protagonists and pulls a Heroic Sacrifice.
 Everyone mourns for him, apparently having completely forgotten what an utter bastard he was in the first season.